 The letter of intent is your chance to demonstrate that you can convey information concisely through college-level writing.
 It's a heavily weighted factor in the application process and gives you an opportunity to stand out from hundreds of other applicants.Read More

 We live in a sound-oriented society.
 Extensive amounts of information are conveyed both deliberately and incidentally through interactions with others.Read More

 The significance of hearing often goes underappreciated until it is no longer available, and for students who have lived their entire life with a hearing loss, education can prove challenging.
-Teachers must adapt to each classroom of students, and working with deaf or hard of hearing...Read More
+Teachers must adapt to each classroom of students, and working with deaf or hard of...Read More

-As the provider of the online Master of Science: Special Education with Teacher of the Deaf and Hard of Hearing PK-12 Certification Program, the faculty and administration at Saint Joseph’s University is more aware than most educational institutions of the need for teachers skilled in...Read More
+As the provider of the online Master of Science: Special Education with Teacher of the Deaf and Hard of Hearing PK-12 Certification Program, the faculty and administration at Saint Joseph’s University is more aware than most educational institutions of the need for teachers...Read More

 Student Teaching Handbook